 AIA, capital allowances and net effective cost

 Solar PV qualifies as plant and machinery for HMRC capital allowances purposes, so 100% Annual Investment Allowance applies up to the £1,000,000 annual cap.
 A 100 kW system at £95,000 sits comfortably inside that cap.
 For a profitable UK limited company at the 25% main rate of corporation tax, every £100 of AIA-eligible spend delivers £25 of year-one tax relief.
 The 100 kW worked example above: AIA claim £95,000 → £23,750 corporation tax saving in year one → net effective capex £71,250.
+One point most cost guides get wrong: solar PV is a special-rate asset, so it does not qualify for Full Expensing.
+AIA is the route, and at £95,000 a 100 kW system sits far inside the £1m cap so the distinction costs you nothing here.
+It only bites if total qualifying spend in the year exceeds £1m — above that cap the route for solar is the 50% First-Year Allowance, not Full Expensing.
 Sole traders and partnerships using the cash basis can also claim 100% AIA on solar PV.
 Companies with R&D credit interactions need careful sequencing — your accountant should run AIA before R&D enhanced expenditure to avoid wasting reliefs.
 See capital allowances on solar panels for full mechanics.

 Sub-vertical fit: where a 100 kW system makes sense